20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 4-16 | Trip length: 3-5 days | Budget: $2,500-$4,000

-Chicago's kid-appeal centers on three world-class attractions: the Shedd Aquarium (the Western Hemisphere's largest indoor aquarium), the Field Museum (SUE the T. Rex — the largest, most complete T. rex skeleton ever found), and the Museum of Science and Industry (a working coal mine, a German U-505 submarine, and enough interactive exhibits to fill a full day).
+Chicago's kid-appeal centers on three major attractions: the Shedd Aquarium (Western Hemisphere's largest indoor aquarium), the Field Museum (SUE the T. Rex, the largest, most complete T. rex skeleton ever found), and the Museum of Science and Industry (working coal mine, U-505 submarine, hours of interactive exhibits).

-Beyond museums, Millennium Park's Crown Fountain keeps kids entertained for hours (giant faces that spit water — kids go wild), Navy Pier has rides and a Children's Museum, and the Architecture Boat Tour is genuinely fascinating for kids ages 8+.
-And then there's the pizza.
-Deep-dish pizza gives kids a story they'll tell friends at school — "the pizza was literally two inches thick."
-Chicago's CityPASS saves 50% on five top attractions if you plan to hit the big venues.
+Beyond museums, Millennium Park's Crown Fountain keeps kids entertained for hours (giant faces that spit water — kids go wild), Navy Pier has rides and a Children's Museum, and the Architecture Boat Tour is fascinating for kids ages 8+.
+And then there's the deep-dish pizza — kids tell friends at school "the pizza was literally two inches thick."
+Chicago's CityPASS saves 50% on five top attractions.

 See our Chicago family guide for neighborhood picks and a day-by-day itinerary.